roboflow/supervision/examples/heatmap_and_track/README.md

 - `--source_weights_path`: Required.
 Specifies the path to the weights file for the YOLO model.
 This file contains the trained model data necessary for object detection.
-- `--source_video_path`: Required.
-The path to the source video file that will be analyzed.
+- `--source_video_path` (optional): The path to the source video file that will be analyzed.
 This is the input video on which crowd analysis will be performed.
-- `--target_video_path` (optional): The path to save the output video with annotations.
+If not specified default is `people-walking.mp4` from supervision assets
-If not specified, the processed video will be displayed in real-time without being saved.
+- `--target_video_path` (optional): The path to save the output.mp4 video with annotations.
 - `--confidence_threshold` (optional): Sets the confidence threshold for the YOLO model to filter detections.
 Default is `0.3`.
 This determines how confident the model should be to recognize an object in the video.